Methodology & Data Sources

 Data Sources

-• AKC Breed Standards: American Kennel Club breed profiles provide size classifications, coat type descriptions, and grooming complexity ratings for 140+ recognized breeds.
+- AKC Breed Standards: American Kennel Club breed profiles provide size classifications, coat type descriptions, and grooming-complexity ratings for 140+ recognized breeds.
+These drive the per-breed coat multiplier.

-• U.S. Census Bureau metro definitions: Core-Based Statistical Area (CBSA) definitions used to align metro names and boundaries with federal statistical reporting.
+- U.S. Census Bureau metro definitions: Core-Based Statistical Area (CBSA) definitions used to align metro names and boundaries.

 Price Model